stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Handling More than One Column of Y Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default if :py:meth:`PlotMixin.plot_xy` is given more than one column of y data, it will plot all of the data on a single y-axis scale.
+By default if :py:meth:`Data.plot_xy` is given more than one column of y data, it will plot all of the data on a single y-axis scale.
 If the y data to be plotted is not of a similar order of mangitude this can result in a less than helpful plot.